lourw/schedulii-v2/README.md

 ### Frontend
 The UI components of the app are built out in Svelte.

-## Setup
+## Developer Setup
-The application is configured to be easy to run on local.
-You just need to run `make build_and_run` to start the application.
+Navigate to the root of this project and run `make setup`

 Any PR to the repo requires CI checks to pass and at least one approval from a reviewer before it can be merged in.
 All PR titles must follow the conventional commits standard.
 All tests (both unit and integration) must pass before review is requested.